-Rodriguez 1.
-GEOGRAPHY: What two bodies of water does the Strait of Hormuz link? - 2.
-GEOLOGY: What kind of land form is described as a flat-topped hill with steep sides? - 3.
-LITERATURE: The term Bildungsroman is used to describe what kind of novel? - 4.
-SPORTS: What is the lightest weight classification in boxing? - 5.
-AD SLOGANS: What company introduced the slogan, "We answer to a higher authority" 6.
-TELEVISION: What phrase was - on the UFO poster in Agent Mulder's office in "The X-Files"?
-7. MOVIES: In which movie was the - following line uttered, "Take a chance.
-Hire the smart, fat girl" 8.
-LANGUAGE: "Jarhead" is slang - for what kind of military personnel?
-9. MUSIC: What kind of musical - instrument is a sitar?
-10. MEDICINE: What would a patient with "ankylosis" be suffering - from? © 2009 King Features Synd., Inc.
+1. GEOGRAPHY: What two bodies of water does the Strait of Hormuz link?
+2. GEOLOGY: What kind of land form is described as a flat-topped hill with steep sides?
+3. LITERATURE: The term Bildungsroman is used to describe what kind of nove!?
+4. SPORTS: What is the lightest weight classification in boxing?
+5. AD SLOGANS: What company introduced the slogan, "We answer to a higher authority"?

+introduced the slogan, "We answer to a higher authority"?

+6. TELEVISION: What phrase was on the UFO poster in Agent Mulder's office in "The X-Files"?

+7. MOVIES: In which movie was the following line uttered, "Take a chance.
+Hire the smart, fat girl"?

+8. LANGUAGE: "Jarhead" is slang for what kind of military personnel?

+9. MUSIC: What kind of musical instrument is a sitar?

+10. MEDICINE: What would a patient with "ankylosis" be suffering from?

+20009 King Features Synd., Inc.